ozi121/Cyclystic-Project/README.md

 glimps(all_trips)

 **Some of the column names were unnecesarily long.
-So, I renamed these columns using the 'rename' function**
+So, I renamed these columns using the >rename function**

 all_trips <- all_trips %>%
   rename (ride_type = rideable_type,